 Grapeseed oil is great as a peanut oil substitute because it has a medium-high smoke point ideal for stir-frying and sautéing.
 It’s also great for baking because it’s flavorless and it doesn’t overpower your baked product’s taste.

 You can also use it for marinating meat and salad dressings.
 It’s rich in omega six which increases energy and increase inflammation.
-It contains vitamin E that boosts our immunity.
+It contains vitamin E which boosts our immunity.

 To buy high-quality grape seed oil, look for cold-pressed and organic oil.
 Keep the oil in the dark and cook place.